 - (i) For Gradation and Asphalt Content appeals, the Contractor shall serve notice of appeal to the Consultant, in writing, within 48 hours of receipt of the test results. - For all other appeals notice shall be served to the Consultant, in writing, within 24 hours of receipt of the test results. - (ii) The Consultant will arrange and pay for an independent testing laboratory certified to operate in the Province of Alberta, to perform the appeal testing.
-The personnel employed or testing laboratory retained by the Contractor for quality control testing on the project will not be used for appeal testing.

-- (iii) The Consultant will sample the pavement and provide the samples to the independent testing laboratory.
-The Contractor may observe the sampling process.
-The number and location of the new tests for each segment shall be in accordance with Section 3.50.4.4.2. - (iv) For appeals other than gradation appeals, the single high and single low test results from the old Lot will be rejected and the remaining test results will be added to the results of the new tests.
+The personnel employed or testing laboratory retained by the Contractor for quality control testing on the project will not be used for appeal testing. - (iii) The Consultant will determine the number and location of the new tests for each segment in accordance with Section 3.50.4.4.2.
+The Contractor shall sample the pavement at such locations and provide the samples to the Consultant. - (iv) For appeals other than gradation appeals, the single high and single low test results from the old Lot will be rejected and the remaining test results will be added to the results of the new tests.
 A new Lot Mean for the test results will be determined and used for acceptance and unit price adjustment.